sbernhard/node-red-contrib-bt-presence/README.md

 # node-red-contrib-bt-presence

 A <a href="http://nodered.org" target="_new">Node-RED</a> node which uses l2ping to determine the presence of one or more bluetooth devices.
-This node does provide the collective bluetooth state.
+This node provides the collective bluetooth state.
 Means, only if no bluetooth device at all is reachable, "not-present" will be signalized.

 The node uses https://github.com/cmvee/bt-presence